 Note: These actions will NOT delete the user uploaded files stored on the media.
-Refer to section Error!
-Reference source not found.
-Error!
-Reference source not found. on page Error!
-Bookmark not defined. on how to remove user uploaded files.
+Refer to section 3.4.13 Remove User Files on page 29 on how to remove user uploaded files.

 4 Duplex Printing Using Preprinted Media

 The IPDS emulation uses the value selected in the printer's Paper Menu under Paper Loading to determine how paper is loaded.